-It is important that you check that QOF disease registers are accurate (in terms of patient population) before 31st March, and I would recommend completing this work before 1st January so that you have time to maximise QOF point achievement.
+It is important that you check that QOF disease registers are accurate (in terms of patient population) before 31st March, and we would recommend completing this work before 1st January so that you have time to maximise QOF point achievement.

 Ardens Resources to Improve Prevalence

 The search folder "5.0 Ardens Case Finders" can be used to identify coding errors affecting reported chronic disease prevalence in individual GP practices.
-We have produced detailed instructions (www.ardens.live/case-finders) that explain how to use these searches and I recommend that you read these before undertaking any re-coding work.
+We have produced detailed instructions (www.ardens.live/case-finders) that explain how to use these searches and we recommend that you read these before undertaking any re-coding work.

 Ardens Manager - National Contract Dashboards

 Case Finder data can be uploaded to Ardens Manager in areas subscribing to the National Contract Dashboards to help monitor and track improvement in data quality.